-If a Part D plan sponsor issues an unfavorable redetermination decision, the enrollee, the enrollee's representative, or the enrollee's prescriber may appeal the decision to the Independent Review Entity (IRE), also commonly called the Part D Qualified Independent Contractor (QIC), by requesting a reconsideration.
-Currently, MAXIMUS Federal Services is the Part D IRE.
+If a Part D plan sponsor issues an unfavorable or partially favorable redetermination decision, the enrollee, the enrollee's representative, or the enrollee's prescriber may appeal the decision to the Independent Review Entity (IRE), also commonly called the Part D Qualified Independent Contractor (QIC), by requesting a reconsideration.
+C2C Innovative Solutions, Inc. is the current Part D IRE, effective February 1, 2021.

 For more information about appointing a representative, see section 20 in the Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, using the link in the "Downloads" section below.